nestjs/docs.nestjs.com/content/cli/workspaces.md

 > }
 > ```

-#### Project specific generate options
+#### Project-specific generate options

-As well as being able to write global generate options, project specific generate options is also available.
+In addition to providing global generate options, you may also specify project-specific generate options.
 The project specific generate options follow the exact same format as the global generate options, but are specified directly on each project.

-Project specific generate options overwrite global generate options.
+Project-specific generate options override global generate options.

 ```javascript
 {